Faster Ray Tracing through Hierarchy Cut Code: Results

 \subsection{Overhead of Reordering Techniques}

-Evaluating the overhead is an important part of evaluating reordering techniques performance.
-This is also the main reason why we abandoned the prefix path code as a feasible reordering technique.
-Table \ref{tab_overhead} shows the overhead of each method in Breakfast scene.
-Reis, Aila\_Compact and Two\_Point have the same overhead, so we only display the overhead of Two\_Point method.
-The percentage column is the ratio of total overhead (encode overhead plus sort overhead) to tracing time.
-Result shows that our hierarchy cut code has the similar overhead as ordinary methods.
-Meanwhile, multi-level hierarchy cut code (16 bits) has less sort and encode overhead because it uses a shorter sorting key.
-This shows the feasibility of using compression coding to reduce overhead.
-Multi-level hierarchy cut code (32 bits) has larger encode overhead compared to hierarchy cut code with the same sorting key length, because it does multi-level encoding.
+Evaluating the overhead is an important aspect of assessing the performance of reordering techniques.
+It allows us to understand the additional computational cost incurred by the encoding and sorting processes.
+Table \ref{tab_overhead} presents the overhead of each method in the Breakfast scene.
+While Reis, Aila\_Compact, and TwoPoint methods have the same overhead, we only display the overhead for the TwoPoint method.
+The percentage column represents the ratio of the total overhead (including encoding and sorting overhead) to the tracing time.
+The results indicate that our HCC has a similar overhead to the ordinary methods.
+Additionally, the MLHCC (16 bits) exhibits lower sorting and encoding overhead because it uses a shorter sorting key.
+This demonstrates the feasibility of using compression coding to reduce overhead.

-Under our experiment setup, the acceleration effect of reordering method can payoff its overhead.
-However, this overhead still needs to be further reduced, so that the reordering method is worth using in the faster tracing core.
-Compression schemes such as multi-level hierarchy cut code can become an option, because it can shorten the encoding length while retaining the acceleration effect, thus reducing the overhead.